splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-salt.rst

 .. _salt-zero-config-java:

-Configure auto instrumentation for Java (Linux only)
+Configure automatic discovery for Java (Linux only)
 ======================================================

 You can automatically instrument your Java applications along with the Collector installation.
-Auto instrumentation removes the need to install and configure the Java agent separately.
+Automatic discovery removes the need to install and configure the Java agent separately.
 See :ref:`configure-auto-instrumentation` for more information.

 The following table shows the variables that can be configured for this Salt module: